 Thus manufacturers of ingestible, smokable, or topical hemp such as CBD products will need to be sure their products are safe before selling to consumers.
 These rules vary by state, but generally always include heavy metals, residual solvents, pesticides, mold and mildew.

 At ACS Laboratory we’re at the forefront of the latest federal regulations.
-We are already submitting electronic results, utilizing the best in class chromatographic techniques, reporting THC-A and Delta9 THC and exceeding the minimum requirements through our extensive experience and ISO/IEC 17025:2017 accreditation.
+We are already submitting electronic results, utilizing the best in class chromatographic techniques, reporting THC-A and Delta9 THC and exceeding the minimum requirements through our extensive experience and ISO/IEC 17025:2017 Accredited by A2LA #6786.01.
 Whether we are conducting cannabis testing or industrial hemp testing, growers can feel confident that the results will be compliant with current and future regulations.

 Contact us today to learn more.